peterhry/peterhrynkow.com/_drafts/component-api.md

 For a component to be useful, it needs to expose an API.
 The API allows the consumer to control and interact with the component.
 It has inputs — props, children, events, and methods — as well as outputs — rendered UI, events, and callbacks.

-#### Props or attributes
+#### Props

-What props or attributes does the component accept?
-What types?
+Components typically accept input from props.
+The name and type of each prop is included in the component API.

 ```html
 <Button disabled type="submit">Submit</Button>
 ```

 #### Children

-What children does the component accept?
-What types, how many, does order matter?
+Components often accept child components.
+The type and order of child components is part of the API.

 ```html
 <Tabs>
   <Tab id="1">One</Tab>